2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/your-custom/scenario-02.md

 uid: Basics.Platforms.YourCustom.Scenario02
 ---

-# Your Custom Platform - Scenario #2 - Edit Data
+# Your Custom Platform - Scenario #2 - Edit Data + ADAM

 This is part of the [Integration Guide](xref:Basics.Platforms.YourCustom.Index) for integrating EAV or 2sxc into your own solution.

 > [!TIP]
 > You can find this fully implemented in the `Integration\SxcEdit01` project
+>
+> Search for `#2sxcIntegration` in the code to find all the things that were adjusted to get it to work.

 > [!WARNING]
 > These docs are very WIP and incomplete.